Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/go/index.md

 ### Revenue Tracking

 The preferred method of tracking revenue for a user is to use `Revenue()` in conjunction with the provided Revenue interface.
-Revenue struct will store each revenue transaction and allow you to define several special revenue properties (such as 'RevenueType', 'ProductID', etc.) that are used in Amplitude's Event Segmentation and Revenue LTV charts.
+Revenue `struct` stores each revenue transaction and allow you to define several special revenue properties (such as 'RevenueType' and 'ProductID') that are used in Amplitude's Event Segmentation and Revenue LTV charts.
 These Revenue struct are then passed into `Revenue` to send as revenue events to Amplitude.
-This allows us to automatically display data relevant to revenue in the platform.
+This allows Amplitude to automatically display data relevant to revenue in the platform.
 You can use this to track both in-app and non-in-app purchases.

 To track revenue from a user, call `Revenue()` each time a user generates revenue.
 For example, 3 units of a product was purchased at $3.99.